bradchristie/taminations-flutter/assets/c2/disconnected_concept.md

 # Disconnected Concept

 From any appropriate formation: The dancers specified, who needn't be together, act as though they had slid together, done the call, then slid apart.
-If the call changes the formation, stay near the original centers' spots.
+If the call changes the formation, stay near the original Centers' spots.
 Dancers adjust to close up any gaps that were created (as in the Disconnected [Crossfire](../plus/crossfire.md), below).